Getting around Fukushima

 Notable train types

-Enjoy the beautiful views of Aizu on the Oza Toro View Train presented by Aizu Railway.
-From these unique tatami-mat train cars, you can look out the window at the passing scenery from the kotatsu-style seating.
-Feel closer to nature as the breeze blows through your hair in the open-window cars, popular with children and adults.
-It’s a particularly incredible feeling as the train passes over ravines and though tunnels.
+Enjoy beautiful views of Aizu on the Oza-Toro-Tembo Train, operated by Aizu Railway.
+Gaze out at passing scenery from tatami-mat train cars, while perched in kotatsu-style seating.
+Feel closer to nature as the breeze blows through your hair in the open-window cars.

 Tobu Railway Limited Express Revaty